DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 particular prison structure.
 German philosopher Peter Sloterdijk has recently done exactly this.
-His *Du musst Dein Leben ändern* approaches the question of discipline in terms of the Greek notion of áskēsis, the original meaning of which is ‘exercise’ or ‘training’.[^50] Sloterdijk fundamentally builds on Foucault’s excavation of the relation of social structures/citizenship but rejects its reduction to a 'dark', manipulative, and somewhat illegitimate force.
-Rather, he argues, discipline as asceticism should be understood as a dialectical process of self-formation in relation to the formative structure (the molds) of a given society.
-As Sloterdijk puts it:
+His *Du musst Dein Leben ändern* approaches the question of discipline in terms of the Greek notion of áskēsis, the original meaning of which is ‘exercise’ or ‘training’.

 > Rather than the prisons and places of repressive surveillance, it is
 > the strict schools and universities as well as the craftsmen’s